WHAT IS THE LOOK-UP LINE™?

 Most major sports are conducting their own injury research and looking for ways to reduce the occurrence of head and spinal injuries.
 New studies are focusing on better diagnostics and treatment procedures however we believe a preventative approach is far more effective.
 The safety challenge in ice hockey lies with how to continue developing bigger, faster and stronger athletes while trying to operate within a progressively safer framework.
 The best solution to a complex problem is often the most simple, and we believe the Look-Up Line™ is the answer to a safer game of ice hockey.

 The Look-Up Line™ is a warning track extending 40 inches in width around the circumference of the rink.
-The Look-Up Line™ provides players with information that will warn them, 1.
-To keep their heads up in order to prevent head and neck injuries, and 2.
-To be careful not to body check (contact) opposing players from behind.
-The Look-Up Line™ warning track will be colored orange.
-This color will not interfere with any other lines on the hockey surface, and orange is a color universally associated with caution.
+The Look-Up Line™ is colored pantone 151C safety orange and does not interfere with any other lines on the hockey surface.
 The 40 inch width warning track allows for no overlapping of any face-off dots, lower circles, or hash marks.